 The Congregation ensures compliance with all current safeguarding procedures and has adopted the policies of Conference of Religious whilst being affiliated to the Diocese of Westminster for safeguarding training and keeping abreast of current changes.
 The Congregation has supported the work of the Independent Inquiry into Child Sexual Abuse in the Catholic Church.
-Within the Congregation, Mrs Marion Grimm is our named Lay Adult responsible for DBS checks and attending forums/courses.
-Sister Shirley Kelly has also attended the aforementioned courses.
+Within the Congregation, Mrs Florence Collins is our named Lay Adult responsible for DBS checks and attending forums/courses.
 There are policies and procedures in place to ensure immediate action should the need arise.